| Moving with children We stress careful planning in every

 happy to share pictures of their new home with their friends, helping them

 to become enthusiastic about their move.
+Experts tell varied stories about the

 best time of year to move.
 Many frequent movers have completed real estate